threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy a Blog.
-- Deploy another Blog.
+- Deploy another Blog in double test.
 - Check that the Blog is reachable and certified.
-- Check that deploying another Blog deployed successfully.
+- Check that deploying another Blog deployed successfully in double test.

 ### test03_website